Women's Studies (BA)

 Simone de Beauvoir Institute, Faculty of Arts & Science

 Why choose Women's Studies?

-Women’s studies is about examining the role of women in society both today and in the past, and recognizing their contributions to human achievement.
-As a women’s studies student, you’ll learn to see women’s experiences through the lenses of gender, race, class and sexual orientation.
-Study and research adds an otherwise missing component to traditional scholarship.
-It also helps abandon the discriminatory language of race, sex, age, language or religion.
+Women’s Studies is about examining the role of women in society both today and in the past, and recognizing their contributions to human achievement.
+As a women’s studies student, you’ll learn to see women’s experiences through the lens of gender, race, class and sexual orientation.
+Study and research in Women's Studies adds an otherwise missing component to traditional scholarship.
+Women's Studies is also a way of moving away from the discriminatory language of race, sex, age, language or religion.

 After graduation, you will leave with the knowledge and critical skills for a career in the social sciences, law, international development, community organizations or be prepared for graduate studies.